-In Database Usage Example (page 31) we wrote an application that loaded two databases with vendor and inventory information.
+In Database Usage Example (page 24) we wrote an application that loaded two databases with vendor and inventory information.
 In this example, we will write an application to display all of the items in the inventory database.
 As a part of showing any given inventory item, we will look up the vendor who can provide the item and show the vendor's contact information.

-Specifically, the example_database_read application does the following:
+Specifically, the excxx_example_database_read application does the following:

-- Opens the the inventory and vendor databases that were created by our example_database_load application.
-See example_database_load (page 32) for information on how that application creates the databases and writes data to them. - 2.
-Obtains a cursor from the inventory database. - 3.
+Opens the the inventory and vendor databases that were created by our excxx_example_database_load application.
+See excxx_example_database_load (page 28) for information on how that application creates the databases and writes data to them.

+- 2. Obtains a cursor from the inventory database. - 3.
 Steps through the inventory database, displaying each record as it goes. - 4.
 Gets the name of the vendor for that inventory item from the inventory record. - 5.
 Uses the vendor name to look up the vendor record in the vendor database. - 6.
 Displays the vendor record.